 Bag: There are a few options for this mask on Amazon but we really, really love the one that is center in this review because of the Sopras Sub Cycling Bag that comes with the mask in this offer.
 If there’s one thing that we consider an important part of a snorkel pack its the actual bag that you pack it in!
 The Sopras Sub Cycling Bag is a great looking, easy to pack and carry bag that is perfect for the Ocean Reef Aria…or any other full face snorkel mask that you choose to pack.

-Look, it’s hard to make these full face snorkel masks better and even that much different from the others in the industry…but Ocean Reef Aria was able to it.
+It’s hard to make these full face snorkel masks better and even that much different from the others in the industry…but Ocean Reef Aria was able to it.
 They have actually made a couple of great additions as follows:

 For added visibility and even night snorkeling, the snorkel has areas on each side of it to attach to glow in the dark strips or glow sticks.